e Immigration & Nationality Law

 • GP/Hospital letters, Photos with peers

-• Good character requirement must also met by the children
+• Good character requirement must also be met by the children

 • Form T or MN1